Bellerof/switch-port-mods/README.md

+> [!WARNING]
+> This fork is not intended to be used by people.
+It is meant to be processed by code.

 ## switch-port-mods

 Everything here is **tested on emulators** (Yuzu/Ryujinx) and using a PC **(I don't use Steam Deck or Android)**.
 I don't know the perfomance on real hardware (Switch).